sooftware/sooftware/README.md

 I am an A.I. research engineer in the speech and natural language processing fields.
 Currently, co-founder of an A.I. tech startup named [**TUNiB**](https://tunib.ai) and we make open-domain chatbots.

-I'm looking for enthusiastic people to work with at **TUNiB**.
+We are looking for people with enthusiasm to join our growing team.
 (A.I.
 Engineer, MLOps, Backend, Frontend, whatever 🤗)
 If you are interested in me or our company, please feel free to contact me at kaki.ai@tunib.ai.

 <!-- Social icons section -->